HideakiAtsuyo/BetterGrabber/README.md

 - Enjoy !

 # Known Issues
-- Streamer Mode Enabled => Discriminator hidden
+- Streamer Mode Enabled => Discriminator hidden(should add an auto-disable stream mode)
+- Class Names Change(should think about a scrapper or something similar)

 # Issues/Problems
 - [OPEN AN ISSUE IF YOU HAVE ANY PROBLEM](https://github.com/HideakiAtsuyo/BetterGrabber/issues/new)